 Given the nodes, query generation is straightforward for the running example.
-As Figure 4 shows, HyKSS generates joins over the edges Car-Make and Car-Price in the Car ontology in Figure 1 and the edge $US_Location-US_City$ in the $US_Location$ ontology.
-HyKSS also generates appropriate selection conditions in the FILTER statements in Figure 4 so that if the values are bound (i.e., found and extracted from the web page), they satisfy the conditions that the advertised car is a Honda, its price is less than \$12,000, and it is in the US city named Orem.
+As Figure 3 shows, HyKSS generates joins over the edges Car-Make and Car-Price in the Car ontology in Figure 1 and the edge $US_Location_US_City$ in the $US_Location$ ontology.
+HyKSS also generates appropriate selection conditions in the FILTER statements in Figure 3 so that if the values are bound (i.e., found and extracted from the web page), they satisfy the conditions that the advertised car is a Honda, its price is less than \$12,000, and it is in the US city named Orem.
 The RDF property names (e.g., Car:MakeValue and Car:PriceValue) in the SPARQL query result from the way we map conceptual-model instances to OWL/RDF.
 We map each object set to a class C, and for lexical object sets we add a property CValue, the concatenation of the object-set name and the literal string "Value".

-In general, query generation is straightforward for the types of queries and extraction ontologies we expect to use with HyKSS.
+In general, query generation for expected queries over expected ontologies is straightforward.
 Like typical keyword-only queries in which users query for pages that satisfy as many of the keywords as possible, we expect that for hybrid queries users wish to have as many of the semantic constraints satisfied as possible.
-Thus, we generate only conjunctive queries, and we always allow constraint-satisfaction to be OPTIONAL as Figure 4 shows.
+Thus, we generate only conjunctive queries, and we always allow constraintsatisfaction to be OPTIONAL as Figure 3 shows.
 Further, since we expect most ontologies for HyKSS applications to have a simple structure that is acyclic (or acyclic after excluding prepopulated fixed relationship sets like Model-Make in Figure 1), HyKSS can generate queries like it does for the running example in a straightforward way: join across ontologies in the context discovery set by ensuring that the extracted information comes from the same web page, join over edges in the ontologies that connect identified nodes, and filter conjunctively on identified conditions.
-For cycles that lead to multiple paths between the same two identified nodes, such as if the conceptual-model instance in Figure 1 had a second edge between Car and Feature denoting features that could be added to a car (as opposed to features or options the car already has), we expect that relationship-set data-frame recognizers would be able to identify clues in queries that would select one path or another, or in the absence of identified clues, interact with the user to disambiguate the query.
+For cycles that lead to multiple paths between the same two identified nodes, such as if the conceptual-model instance in Figure 1 had a second edge between Car and Feature denoting features that could be added (as opposed to ones the car already has), we expect that relationship-set dataframe recognizers would be able to identify clues in queries that would select one path or another, or in the absence of identified clues, interact with the user to disambiguate the query.

-Also, like typical keyword-oriented search engines, we provide advanced search capabilities for users who wish to pose queries that involve disjunctions and negations.10 Thus, a user could pose the query "Find me the Hondas in 'excellent condition' in Orem and Provo for under 12 grand".
-Then, after selecting Advanced Search, a partially filled in form would appear, including the Make "Honda"
+Also, like typical keyword-oriented search engines, we provide advanced search capabilities for users who wish to pose queries that involve disjunctions and negations.10 Thus, a user could pose the query "Find me the hondas in 'excellent condition' in Orem and Provo for under 12 grand".
+Then, after selecting Advanced Search, a partially filled in form would appear, including the Make "Honda" (having been canonicalized from "Hondas"), the Price "\$12,000" (written in its

-10 To see a sample of a generated form, enter some query like the running example query to provide context and then click on Advanced Search in the HyKSS demo (http://deg.byu.edu/demos).
+10 To see a sample of a generated form, enter a query like the running example query to provide context and then click on Advanced Search in the HyKSS demo (http://deg.byu.edu/demos).